This page will always describe any additions and

 keyboard set or 17 character lowercase letters.
 I've been convinced that that

-15 character and longer passwords should be seriously considered, because they
+15 character and longer passwords should be seriously considered.
+Because they

 are so much stronger than 12 character passwords, the rules for forming them

-With access to steal the password
+With the access required to steal a password

 continued access.
 From your perspective, it looks a lot different if $10,000